dhiway/cord/docs/sdk/native-contract.md

 Each entry binds ordered parameters, result/finality, Rust query or command variant, TypeScript callable, runtime API or pallet call, and the pallet/call indices used by current dispatch tables.
 Rust and TypeScript harnesses execute all 136 canonical request samples.
-The checked-in Commons V14 SCALE metadata is extracted from the current runtime Wasm and drives a byte-reproducible `polkadot-api` descriptor build.
-The route contract remains the authoritative product-policy
-projection: its closed payload schemas and canonical Rust/TypeScript factories deliberately expose only admitted app methods, while the generated PAPI descriptor retains the complete metadata truth.
+The checked-in Commons V14 SCALE metadata and byte-reproducible `polkadot-api` output are historical spec 29 inventory.
+They do not bind the current spec 33 source runtime, so native SDK admission stays disabled until metadata is regenerated from that runtime.
+The route contract remains an independent product-policy projection: its closed payload schemas and canonical Rust/TypeScript factories describe the intended app methods without claiming current metadata binding.
 Product methods use exact, closed payload shapes and metadata-resolved transports.
 Raw SCALE, pallet/call indices, migrated domain Revive calls, contract ABIs, and contract-address aliases are not reference SDK surfaces.